MystenLabs/apps/upgrade_policy/quorum_upgrade/scripts/README.md

 protect with the quorum upgrade policy.
 The value of `k` for the `k` out of `n` poilicy has to be provided as well.
-The output of the transaction will save `QuorumUpgradeCap` on the signer address and that object id has to be defined in `transaction.ts::QUORUM_UPGRADE_CAP_ID`
-2. the package to be upgraded is available and `transaction.ts::PATH_TO_PACKAGE` must be defined to point to that.
+The output of the transaction will save `QuorumUpgradeCap` on the signer address and that object id has to be defined in `transaction.ts::QUORUM_UPGRADE_CAP_ID` 2a. the package to be upgraded is available and `transaction.ts::PATH_TO_PACKAGE` must be defined to point to that.
 Please refer to https://docs.sui.io/concepts/sui-move-concepts/packages/upgrade for details on the upgrade logic and steps. `proposeUpgrade` can then run with the `QUORUM_UPGRADE_CAP_ID` from step 1.
 That will generate a shared `ProposedUpgrade` object whose id can be used to vote.
+2b.
+Alternatively `proposeUpgradeV2` can then run with the `QUORUM_UPGRADE_CAP_ID` from step 1 with optional metadata That will generate a shared `ProposedUpgrade` object whose id can be used to vote, and metadata attached as a dynamic field.
-3a. before voting, `checkMetadata` can be called to see optional metadata key-value object included with the proposed upgrade.
+3a. before voting, `checkMetadata` can be called with `PROPOSED_UPGRADE_ID` to see optional metadata key-value object included with the proposed upgrade.
 3b. `vote` must be called from at least `k` out of the `n` voters providing `QUORUM_UPGRADE_CAP_ID` and `VOTING_CAP_ID` of the signer.
 4. Once the quorum is reached `authorizeUpgrade` can be executed to commit the transaction.